the-vegetarian-vampire/CPPBox/README.md

 shallow copy -  and invalid data
 deep copy - copy data to pointer (incurs overhead)

-Return value optimization (RVO): A compiler optimization that avoids extra copy or move operations when returning a value from a function.

 ---

 * Avoiding Heap Allocations: Use stack memory or pre-allocated memory pools to avoid dynamic memory allocations during critical paths.